Gold dips as trade hopes fan risk appetite

 “Next major wave of move in gold prices will be governed by the outcome of upcoming Fed meet...
 That said, prices are likely to gyrate between $1,480-$1,550 per ounce in the immediate short term,” Sachdeva said.

-The autocatalyst metal was on track for a sixth straight weekly gain, its longest winning streak since 2016.
+The auto catalyst metal was on track for a sixth straight weekly gain, its longest winning streak since 2016.

 Reporting by Karthika Suresh Namboothiri in Bengaluru; Editing by Subhranshu Sahu